 One of the most important ways for an employer to ensure that it hires quality people is to conduct background checks and to contact an applicant's former employers.
 Applicants should be asked to provide a list of references and a complete employment history, including the name of their supervisors and/or a contact with each employer.
 An employer must keep any information obtained during the background request in strict confidence.
-Most employers know, however, that it has been difficult to obtain meaningful information from former employers because of the risk associated with defamation lawsuits.
+Most employers know, however, that it is often difficult to obtain meaningful information from former employers because of the risk associated with defamation lawsuits (or the threat of such lawsuits).